 What about divorce?

-The Orthodox Church, however, does not necessarily condemn divorce, since it is also held to act compassionately and pastorally.
+The Orthodox Church does not necessarily condemn divorce, since the Church is also held to act compassionately and pastorally.
 Hence, in special circumstances, divorces or annulments are granted and second marriages performed.
 Thus, we cannot equate the grave sin of an adulterous lifestyle, which is always evil, with that of a legitimate divorce.
 Both fall into different moral categories.

 Is Christianity not judgmental?

-Unfortunately, our modern-day English language does not distinguish between the two types of "judging" and henceforth causes confusion in various discussions without sufficient knowledge of New Testament language.
-Foremost, it is not my position to judge (in the sense of condemning) a person.
+Unfortunately, our modern-day English language does not distinguish between the two types of "judging" and henceforth causes confusion in various discussions without sufficient knowledge of New Testament semantics.
+Foremost, it is not our position to judge (in the sense of condemning) a person.
 That is reserved to Christ alone.
-We all are sinners and each one of us struggles with his or her own set of sins, since our fallen nature is fragile.
+We all are sinners and each one of us struggles with his or her own set of sins.
+Our fallen nature is fragile.
 The worst we can do is to try legitimizing our sins – the best we can do is to truly repent in placing our stubborn pride under spiritual direction.

 What is "Western Orthodox”?